Former Buccaneers wide receiver Antonio Brown has reportedly denied having any mental health issues.

 Brown didn't seem to appreciate the implication, later suggesting that Brady hadn't gone to bat for him to secure a more lucrative contract.

-“If Tom Brady’s my boy, how come I’m playing for an earnest salary?” he said.
+“If Tom Brady’s my boy, how come I’m playing for an earn-it salary?” he said.
 “Gronkowski is his boy, right?
 How much does he get paid?
 So why is AB on a prove-it deal?
 Who’s better than me over there?
 Let’s be real.
 Let’s be honest: Who is the best guy over there?
 Playing football, receiver-wise, who is the guy who gets it popping?"